 Let go of what is holding you back.

 Give up anything that could be subconsciously holding you back.
 For example, if you are angry or feel any resentment toward another or yourself, give it forth.
 This may be one of the most exceptional characteristics of successful people.
 They release anything that is not consistent with the life they want to live.
 This can be tough, but it is possible.

 To start, commit to saying the following each night before bed: “I release anyone and anything from my past or present that is not serving me well, whether I remember them or not.
 Moreover, if there is anything that I have done in my past or present that needs to be released, it is now done, and everyone is free.”
 Do this for a minimum of 30 nights, and you will feel lighter and more at peace.
 You will also be able to notice more possibilities to help you to attain your goals sooner.

 Practice these seven steps regularly, and enjoy realizing your goals more consistently and enjoyable.
 May you be blessed on Your Path to all that is Good!

 In today’s economy, it is more important than ever to clarify your personal and professional goals — and commit to a plan that will get you there.
 May McCarthy hosts The Path to Wealth at the Art of Living Retreat Center from May 17th-19th, 2019.

-Mary McCarthy is the bestselling author of The Path to Wealth: Seven Spiritual Steps for Financial Abundance and a highly successful businessperson since 1982.
+Mary McCarthy is the bestselling author of The Path to Wealth: Seven Spiritual Steps for Financial Abundance and has been a highly successful businessperson since 1982.
 She has founded and grown companies in various industries and is now an international speaker, radio show host, university lecturer, angel investor, and philanthropist.
-She serves on business, philanthropic, arts, and university boards, and her success is founded on the implementation of spiritual principles that underpin all her ventures.
+She serves on business, philanthropic, arts, and university boards, and her success is founded on implementing spiritual principles that underpin all her ventures.

-This article originally appeared on Art of Living Retreat Center’s Website
+This article originally appeared on the Art of Living Retreat Center’s Website